-Twelve students at the Thurgood Marshal School of Law already had signed up to give blood just one hour into their blood drive.
+Twelve students at the Thurgood Marshall School of Law already had signed up to give blood just one hour into their blood drive.
 It was amazing to see the heart of this high-achieving group taking time out of their studies with just weeks left in the semester to think about others.

 I visited the drive with our social media coordinator during the lunch hour when we asked several the reasons behind why they are so dedicated to our mission of saving lives.
 One man said it was his duty as a Christian because his savior bled for him, while another remembered the joy of being a hero when he donated at a Texas Southern University drive during his undergraduate days.